zj6882917/aakinshin.net/en/_posts/dotnet/stopwatch.md

 #### Interpretation

-Ok, we got a lot of interesting numbers but we should interpret it in the right way.
+Ok, we got a lot of interesting numbers, but we should interpret it in the right way.
-The latency benchmark looks great, it produced nice approximation of real timestamp latency.
+The latency benchmark looks great; it produced a nice approximation of real timestamp latency.

 But there are some troubles with the resolution benchmark because it's hard to design correct microbenchmark in this situation.

-It works good only for cases where Latency is much smaller than resolution: for example it produces believable numbers for Windows+TSC.
+It works well only for cases where Latency is much smaller than resolution: for example, it produces believable numbers for Windows+TSC.
 In this case we get `Resolution` ≈ (`1 second` / `Stopwatch.Frequency`) ≈ (`1 second` / (`rdstc Frequency` / 1024)).

-In case of `HPET`/`ACPI_PM` benchmarks show that `Resolution` ≈ 2 x `Latency` because we call `Stopwatch.GetTimestamp` at least twice per the `Resolution` method invocation.
+In the case of `HPET`/`ACPI_PM` benchmarks show that `Resolution` ≈ 2 x `Latency` because we call `Stopwatch.GetTimestamp` at least twice per the `Resolution` method invocation.
 It's hard to say something about real resolution because the value of `HPET`/`ACPI_PM` ticks is much smaller than the latency.
-For practical use, you can assume that thr Resolution has the same order as Latency.
+For practical use, you can assume that the Resolution has the same order as Latency.

 Now let's consider the Linux+`TSC` case.
 On Mono, we have `Resolution` = `100 ns` because it is the value of `1 tick` (and it can be achieved).
 On CoreCLR, `1 ticks` is `1 ns`, and it use `rdtsc` which works on frequency = `≈2.20GHz`.